 Breeding: Males chose a nesting site, built by both sexes.
 Females lay 2 to 4 eggs between October and March and incubated for around 17 days.

 Size: 13cm.
 Weight: 12g.

-romantic accommodation, must for honeymoons, finest (and most expensive) restaurant in Windhoek
+Romantic accommodation in an restored castle, a must for honeymoons.
+Also the finest (and most expensive) restaurant in Windhoek

 near Eros Airport on the southern outskirts of town lies this 3 star hotel